 They need to know if you have any of these conditions

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the package or prescription label.
 Take with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.
-This medicine should not be used in children without a doctor's advice.
+This medication should not be used in children without a care team's advice.